bormaxi8080/osint-timeline/DRAFT.md

 Heeler.
 Native iOS agent console for herdr - watch and drive the coding agents on your machines over SSH, with a real libghostty terminal, QR pairing, and push notifications when an agent needs you: https://github.com/ZingerLittleBee/Heeler

+Worktrunk is a CLI for Git worktree management, designed for parallel AI agent workflows: https://github.com/max-sixty/worktrunk

 bb is an agentic IDE that builds itself.
 It can control, customize, and automate itself, laying the groundwork for your own software factory: https://github.com/get-bb/bb§

 OpenVibe is an open-source, locally running agentic coding environment built with Tauri, Rust, React, and Monaco.
 It combines an AI conversation workspace, code editing, source control, terminal and language-server integration, MCP tools, sub-agent research, and an isolated agent-controlled browser in one lightweight desktop application: https://github.com/nihmadev/OpenVibe

+Wechaty is a conversational RPA SDK that simplifies the process of building chatbots.
+It's like a Swiss Army knife for chatbot development, providing a universal interface to various messaging platforms such as WhatsApp, WeChat, and more.
+With Wechaty, you write your bot code once, and it runs on any of the supported platforms.
+This means you can focus on creating engaging conversational experiences without worrying about the underlying complexities of each platform's API.
+It's open-source, easy to use, and backed by a vibrant community that's ready to help you bring your chatbot ideas to life: https://github.com/wechaty/wechaty

 GreptimeDB.
 The open-source observability database.
 One columnar engine for metrics, logs, and traces, on object storage: https://github.com/GreptimeTeam/greptimedb